 What Exactly Is a Qualifying Round in Golf?

-In the simplest terms, a qualifying round - or "qualifier" - is a preliminary D-Day round of golf used to determined who gets to compete in the main tournament.
+In the simplest terms, a qualifying round - or "qualifier" - is a preliminary round of golf used to determine who gets to compete in the main tournament.
 Think of it as a tryout.
 Many tournaments, from the U.S. Open down to your local club championship, attract more entrants than they have available spots.
-The qualifier is the system used t0 weed out most of the golfers (sometimes called the "field') and fill the available spots with players who are the best on that day.
+The qualifier is the system used to weed out most of the golfers and fill the available spots with players who are the best on that day.

 It's a one-shot deal.
 Your performance in that single round determines whether you advance or go home empty-handed.
 There are no season-long points to fall back on or previous accomplishments to give you a pass.
 It's an intense, pressure-filled environment that tests not just your swing, but your nerve and your strategy.
 Unlike a regular multi-day tournament where you might recover from a bad opening round, in a qualifier, there is no second chance.